-When you receive care from an in-network provider, your out-of-pocket costs are less than they would be if you received care from an out-of-network provider.
-For example, when you use an in-network provider, your annual deductible for covered services is lower than the amount required for such services from an out-of-network provider.
-In addition, after you pay any applicable co-pays and/or coinsurance, you will not be subject to any balance billing for charges from in-network providers.
+When you receive care from an In-Network provider, your Out-of-Pocket costs are less than they would be if you received care from an Out-of-Network provider.
+For example, when you use an In-Network provider, your annual Deductible for covered services is lower than the amount required for such services from an Out-of-Network provider.
+In addition, after you pay any applicable Co-pays and/or Coinsurance, you will not be subject to any balance billing for charges from In-Network providers.
+Your Accolade Health Assistant can help you find In-Network Providers.